Survivors' Pathways Forward

 Our Teaching Artists provide training, mentorship and on-going support to our TATI trainees toward the goal of their teaching workshops in the arts in a variety of local anti-trafficking agencies.
 This step into a viable means of employment is an inspiration and an important anchor for survivors who are doing the hard work of rebuilding their lives.

 Hand crafted items are designed and created by participants in the program, which are for sale on our Shop Page (click below).
 Survivors are also offered seminars in the basic skills of building, owning and running a small online retail enterprise.
 This includes business writing, basic bookkeeping, product photography, web-page building, and much more.

-Not only does this work serve as a pathway to employment, but it encourages a new self-definition of personal agency and skilled know-how.
+Not only does this work serve as a pathway to employment, but the mentoring component encourages a new self-definition of personal agency and skilled know-how.

 Freedom Made It:

 2020 has afforded great opportunities to connect survivors to an array of professional women in the arts & business.

 Zoom seminars have expanded the outlook and the sense of possibility for participants.
 Seminars were so far offered